derivkit/derivkit/docs/index.rst

    * Tabulated 1D interpolator
    * Tabulated 1D from table

+   Supports scalar, vector or tensor outputs for all derivatives.
    Data can be read from memory or from a text file.

 Installation